Mohamedragih1/Fashion-MNIST/README.md

 # Fashion MNIST Multiclass Classification with Keras

 ## Objective
-This project aims to build a multiclass classification model using Keras with a TensorFlow backend to classify fashion items from the Fashion MNIST dataset.
-The goal is to achieve a minimum accuracy of 90% on the test set by implementing a well-regularized Artificial Neural Network (ANN) and visualizing the model's performance.
+This project builds a multiclass classification model using Keras with a TensorFlow backend to classify fashion items from the Fashion MNIST dataset.
+The model's goal is to achieve high accuracy, targeting a minimum of 90% on the test set.

 ## Dataset
-The [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset contains 28x28 grayscale images of fashion items, organized into 10 categories.
-Each image is labeled with one of the following classes:
+The [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset consists of 28x28 grayscale images of various clothing items, categorized into 10 classes:
 - T-shirt/top
 - Trouser
 - Pullover